You can enter the sector in a number of ways, below are examples of the most popular routes for recent graduates:

 - Building up work experience (often unpaid) with university papers and submitting articles to magazines, newspapers and online publications.

-Regardless of which route you decide to take, it’s essential to gain significant writing experience prior to applying for a course or applying to a job, by writing for university/college newspapers, blogs etc. This experience, not only helps to improve your writing skills, but also to build a portfolio of work that demonstrates your abilities to future employers/course providers
+Regardless of which route you decide to take, it’s essential to gain significant (published) writing experience prior to applying for a course or applying to a job, by writing for university/college newspapers, blogs etc. This experience, not only helps to improve your writing skills, but also to build a portfolio of work that demonstrates your abilities to future employers/course providers.

-Most journalists get in through graduate schemes, NCTJ qualifications and experience, internships, smaller publications and freelancing.
-In recent years nationals that have offered trainee positions include the Financial Times, the Guardian, the Daily Telegraph, the Independent and Evening Standard, The Times, the Trinity Mirror (owners of the Daily Mirror) and the Daily Mail.
+There are multiple routes into newspaper journalism and there isn’t a “set” career path.
+Some people start with regional or local papers, others through graduate schemes, NCTJ qualifications and experience, internships, working at smaller publications and freelancing.
+In recent years national newspapers that have offered trainee positions include the Financial Times, The Guardian, The Daily Telegraph, the Independent, Evening Standard, The Times, the Trinity Mirror and the Daily Mail.
 Some national newspapers do not recruit annually or publicise their schemes, so your investigative skills will be required to track the openings down.
 Some journalism trainee schemes require candidates to already hold a pre-entry National Council for the Training of Journalists (NCTJ) qualification.
 Qualifications can be gained via a range of courses available but double check that the course is accredited and, ideally, that it has strong links with employers.

-Broadcasting journalism: TV & radio
+Broadcast journalism: TV & radio